 - Always buy a puppy from noted breeders who test for possible inherited genetic diseases!

 Famous Siberian Huskies

 There are many famous Huskies who have performed good deeds during the years, and below are mentioned a few of the famous ones!

 4.1 Balto, the most famous of Siberian Huskies gained his reputation in the story “Great Race of Mercy” which occurred in 1925, the time when Diphtheria broke out in Nome, Alaska.
 Balto, as a sled dog led the team and the way to deliver the specific lifesaving package of serum in town, from 1127 km away.
 The story made Balto a hero overnight and his statue made its way into New York’s Central Park a year later.
 There is also a movie under Balto’s name, depicting the whole story!

-Is known as one of the bravest Siberian Huskies and his story has become known when told by his rescuer Mick Pawley.
-On the Pourquoi Pas island, while Mick, Droopy and other dogs were sledding towards Horseshoe island, the dogs fell in a pit.
+Droopy: Is known as one of the bravest Siberian Huskies and his story has become known when told by his rescuer Mick Pawley.
+On the Pourquoi Pas Island, while Mick, Droopy and other dogs were sledding towards Horseshoe island, the dogs fell in a pit.
 In order to save the dogs, Mick went 46 meters down where he found Droopy climbing the narrow walls at the end of the rope.
-The dog was saved and became famous for his bravery and fighting-spirit!
+The dog was saved and became famous for his bravery and fighting spirit!

-Is a hero Siberian Husky, known for travelling over 129 km, all alone, covering tough glaciers and finally covering the last 48 km, towards the last two fjords/creeks!
+Steve: Is a hero Siberian Husky, known for traveling over 129 km, all alone, covering tough glaciers and finally covering the last 48 km, towards the last two fjords/creeks!